ink1852/chess-clock/README.md

 # chess-clock
-I'll make a chess clock for PWA.
+I'll make a chess clock app for PWA.